 The computing curriculum is split into four main areas of learning: digital literacy, computer science, information technology and digital citizenship.
 These areas will be covered throughout each year group through discreet teaching and cross curricular links.
 All year groups will follow the Knowlsley CLC Primary Computing Scheme of Work 2018.
 This provides children with ‘a range of exciting activities and open ended/independent challenges, based on the essential requirements of the computing programme of study’, which builds on previous understanding and skills taught to ensure progression throughout the school.

 In addition to this, digital citizenship will ensure that all areas of online safety are continually revisited.
-This is supported by SWGfL Digital Literacy (KS1), Be Internet Legends (KS2) and Project Evolve (KS1 and 2).
+This is supported by Project Evolve (KS1 and 2).

 Provision will be made for members of the school newspaper team to develop their word processing skills.

-Two children from each year 4, 5 and 6 class will have the opportunity to be a computing ambassador, attending regular sessions to enhance their computing skills and knowledge in order to support their peers within computing lessons.
+Two children from each year 4, 5 and 6 class will have the opportunity to be a Digital Leader, attending regular sessions to enhance their computing skills and knowledge in order to support their peers within computing lessons.